bbrayzier/dwa_demo/README.md

 # Dynamic Window Approach Trajectory Planner

-This project implements a trajectory planner for roverics using the Dynamic Window Approach (DWA).
+This project implements a trajectory planner for rovers using the Dynamic Window Approach (DWA).
 The DWA is a popular method for real-time trajectory planning that considers the rover's dynamics and the environment to generate feasible trajectories.

 ## Overview